H₂ pilot plant in Lingen

 Together with partners from other sectors, companies and associations, RWE is currently pressing ahead with around 30 green hydrogen projects in Europe.
 Find out where and how RWE is shaping progress in this area and setting the course for a climate-neutral hydrogen economy.
 A key example of this is the energy location Lingen, where several hydrogen projects are currently being realised.

-Therefore, RWE is going to be making the fuel available via hydrogen filling stations and hydrogen tank trucks as early as 2024 – and from 2023 also via pipelines.
+RWE wants to support industrial and mobility businesses switch to green hydrogen.
+Therefore, RWE is going to be making the fuel available via hydrogen filling stations as well as hydrogen tank trucks and later via pipelines.

 You can find more information about RWE’s hydrogen portfolio in the video.